 Each graduate student takes a core sustainability class along with electives of their choosing.
 Working with other students, faculty and professionals, they initiate a leadership project that measurably advances sustainability.
 For many, this project serves as a jumping off point into their post-graduate careers and studies.

-A few of this year’s projects:
+A few samples of past projects:

 - Developing tools to assess the environmental impacts of nanomaterials